What Are Rate Limits?

 Examples:

-Why even lower?
 Search queries are computationally expensive, especially with complex filters.
+The lower limits help maintain fast search performance for everyone.

 Rate Limit Headers